European Diploma in Anaesthesiology and Intensive Care

 The EDAIC can also be used as an excellent tool for learning and validation outside of Europe.
 The World Federation of Societies of Anaesthesiologists (WFSA) commends this initiative and is working with the ESAIC to support the delivery of the examination worldwide.

 EDAIC Exam Types

 The EDAIC consists of two mandatory components (Part I & Part II).
-The On-Line Assessment (OLA) and In-Training Assessment (ITA) are optional.
+The On-Line Assessment (OLA) is optional.

 Advice to diplomates